koetter/mf6-docker/README.md

 # mf6-docker
 Running USGS ModFlow 6 in a Docker container

-This is a Proof Of Concept project, that demonstrates building a ubuntu-based docker-container with USGS Modflow 6 installed.
+This is a POC project, that demonstrates building an ubuntu-based docker-container with USGS Modflow 6 installed.
 Running the container will run model-files in the containers directory /workspace/models.

 With inspirating from [[https://github.com/mjstealey/docker-modflow]]